 10. Virtual Reality

 Virtual reality in healthcare often involves software that’s beneficial in many ways, such as training surgeons and medical students.
-The medical devices used in virtual reality also benefits patients with depression, autism, vision problems and many other conditions.
+The medical devices used in virtual reality also benefit patients with depression, autism, vision problems, and many other conditions.
 Medical virtual reality has the ability to address issues of brain discordance and prevent a person’s brain from feeling pain during a procedure.
-This technology has revolutionized healthcare and it’s a trend that will continue to accelerate.
+This technology has revolutionized healthcare, and it’s a trend that will continue to accelerate.

-What’s on the horizon in the area of medical devices for 2021 is the advancement of technologies that have already begin to transform healthcare as detailed above.
+What’s on the horizon in the area of medical devices for 2022 is the advancement of technologies that have already begin to transform healthcare, as detailed above.
 Companies that make medical devices are continuing to invest in advanced technologies to meet the needs of healthcare organizations around the world.
 The information below provides statistics that are related to these trends.

 - When collecting data for the purpose of medical research, studies show that 40 percent of patients are willing to share their personal information.